Polaubaba/Macropad1.01/README.md

 ps: Be sure to not to burn the board while using soldering iron :(

+# 🧑‍💻 Code Used In The project

+Check the Project File for Codes

 # 📽️ Video Description of The Project
 Watch My video On YouTube : https://youtu.be/WfxP-SMKctc?si=3v0lH9Nkp7Te1b7X